Jaxo/fabric-wiki/blog-posts/Bitcoin-not-Consistent.md

 So let's make this crystal-clear.
 The argument is:

-    If we can put an upper bound on how long we need to wait, for the block in which our tran is found to stabilize, then effectively Bitcoin (with that wait) is a consistent system.
+    If we can put an upper bound on how long we need to wait, for the block in which our tran is found to move from the scratchpad, to the committed part of the chain, then effectively Bitcoin (with that wait) is a consistent system.

 This is false for one simple reason: